opendatavis/opendatavis.github.io/_posts/2020-04-12-visualise-missing-data.md

 > Missing data can be either "Missing At Random (MAR)" or "Missing Completely At Random (MCAR)" or "Missing Not At Random (MNAR)"

 The easiest way to check which category your missing data falls in to is by visualising it.
 Have you ever wondered how to visualise missing values in your data?
-Let's do it in less than 25 lines of code using basic `pandas` and `plotly` functions.
+Let's do it using basic `pandas` and `plotly` functions.

 This is inspired from a post by fellow Kaggler [AiO](https://www.kaggle.com/notaapple) in which he created a function to Visualize missing data in R. It is very simple yet quick and powerful.